 If Mr. Brown's sponsor finds employment before the end of the 12-month period and

 is able to meet all Mr. Brown's needs, deeming remains suspended until 12 months have

 elapsed.
-The additional support his sponsor provides (either as cash or ISM) is input
+The additional support their sponsor provides (either as cash or ISM) is